gabrielmbrum/DS2/README.md

 ## utility?
 used for keep and search data in a very efficient way <br>
-in this case, i use a binary file 'veículos.dat' with all infos about some vehicles and, if i did my job right, you (🫵) will be able to search the infos of a car from its license plate :fire::fire::fire:
+on this case, i use a binary file 'veículos.dat' with all infos about some vehicles and if i did my job right, you (🫵) will be able to search the infos of a car from its license plate :fire::fire::fire: